kevin-hanselman/fillbukkit/README.md

     upgrade                  Upgrade installed plugins

 ### Operation Options
-    -h, --help               See available options for an operation -q, --quiet              Suppress standard operation output
-    -r, --release            Select the plugin release to use (stable, beta, dev) -a, --all                Perform operation for all installed plugins -c, --craftbukkit        Perform an operation on the Craftbukkit JAR
+    -h, --help               See more detailed options for an operation -r, --release            Select the plugin release to use (stable, beta, dev) -a, --all                Perform operation for all installed plugins -c, --craftbukkit        Perform an operation on the Craftbukkit JAR